-Previous Key Image and Next Key Image buttons are shown in Fig. 54: History Browser Previous and Next key image.
-The MOBOTIX Cloud system tracks objects on the screen.
+Previous Key Image and Next Key Image buttons are shown in History Browser Previous and Next key image, p.
+68. The MOBOTIX CLOUD 304+ system tracks objects on the screen.
 When an object is as large as it ever gets and as close to the center of the screen as it gets, it is marked as a key image.
 Key images can be very useful for a shot of a hallway or isolated door entryway.
 They are also used when sending alerts.
 Pressing either button and holding down will advance to the next or previous key images successively.